Want to grow weed at home?

 You should start by cutting the plant wholly from its root.
 Cut all of the plants that you nourished in your grow area.
 To make things easier, begin by cutting the larger, heavier plants first.

 After cutting them, remove some of the larger fan leaves.
-Then hang some wire horizontally from the ceiling and hang the cut plants from it, upside down, keeping some space between plants.
+Then hang some wire horizontally from the ceiling and hang the cut plants from it, upside down, keeping some space between plants for good air circulation.

 The cheap, economical and most reliable way to dry the plants is to leave them in open air.

-However, drying machines are also available on the markets these days and can be very helpful in drying your cannabis quickly and efficiently.
+However, drying cabinets and automated curing machines are also available on the markets these days and can be very helpful in drying your cannabis quickly and efficiently.
+The latter are more for commercial growers though.

 What Time of Day Should I Harvest My Weed?